Subcooling: Expansion valve operation and compressor safety

 Subcooling is normally used so that when the refrigerant reaches the thermostatic expansion valve, all of it is in its liquid form, thus allowing the valve to work properly.
 If gas reaches the expansion valve a series of unwanted phenomena may occur.
-These may end up leading to behaviors similar to those observed with the flash-gas phenomena: problems in oil regulation throughout the cycle; excessive and unnecessary misuse of power and waste of electricity; malfunction and deterioration of several components in the installation; irregular performance of the overall systems, and in an unwatched situation, ruined equipment.
+These may end up leading to behaviors similar to those observed with the flash-gas phenomena: problems in oil regulation throughout the cycle; excessive and unnecessary misuse of power and waste of electricity; malfunction and deterioration of several components in the installation; irregular performance of the overall system and, if unmonitored, ruined equipment.

 Another important and common application of subcooling is its indirect use on the superheating process.
-Superheating is analogous to subcooling in an operative way, and both processes can be coupled using an internal heat exchanger.
-Subcooling here serves itself from the superheating and vice versa, allowing heat to flow from the refrigerant at a higher pressure (liquid), to the one with lower pressure (gas).
-This creates an energetic equivalence between the subcooling and the superheating phenomena when there is no energy loss.
+Superheating is analogous to subcooling in an operative way, i.e., occurring prior to a stage where refrigerant in a liquid-gas state would disrupt the cycle (uncompressible liquid-gas mixtures will destroy the compressor) and both processes can be coupled using an internal heat exchanger.
+Subcooling then is accomplished simultaneously with superheating, allowing heat to flow from subcooling refrigerant at higher pressure (liquid) to superheating refrigerant at lower pressure (gas).
+This creates an energetic equivalence between the subcooling and the superheating phenomena where there is little or no energy loss.
 Normally, the fluid that is being subcooled is hotter than the refrigerant that is being superheated, allowing an energy flux in the needed direction.
-Superheating is critical for the operation of compressors because a system lacking it may provide the compressor with a liquid gas mixture, situation that generally leads to the destruction of the gas compressor because liquid is uncompressible.
-This makes subcooling an easy and widespread source of heat for the superheating process.
+Thus, subcooling is an easy and widespread source of heat for the superheating process.